freedomofpress/securedrop-dev-docs/docs/seen_by_feature.rst

 - **Source List UI**: Sources with unseen items are styled bold in the source list
 - **Per-Item UI**: Journalist names displayed as tooltips on checkmarks for each item
 - **Enhancement**: Shows specific journalist names who have seen each item
+- **Limitation**: Does not convey whether submitted files have been downloaded, decrypted, or viewed

 SecureDrop App Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~